Poppies: Weeping Window at Carlisle Castle

-The iconic Weeping Window sculpture, by artist Paul Cummins and designer Tom Piper, will be installed for all to see at Carlisle Castle from 23 May - 8 July 2018.
+The iconic Weeping Window sculpture, by artist Paul Cummins and designer Tom Piper, is on display for all to see at Carlisle Castle until 8 July 2018.

 Having been the headquarters of the Border Regiment throughout the First World War, the castle makes a fitting location to host Weeping Window as part of the final year of 14-18 NOW's UK-wide tour.

 When better to experience this poppy sculpture than during the centenary of the end of the First World War?

 Weeping Window is one of two sculptures from the Blood Swept Lands and Seas of Red installation, originally displayed at the Tower of London in 2014.
 The original artwork consisted of 888,246 poppies, one to commemorate every British or Colonial life lost at the Front during the First World War.